 Buying, selling, or merging a company typically follows a similar set of steps from deal to deal.
 The amount of time each step takes varies but the order of the steps is fairly uniform because the steps follow a certain logic: before the parties share meaningful information, they should sign a confidentiality agreement (a/k/a “non-disclosure agreement,” or “NDA”); once a baseline amount of information is known by the would-be buyer, it commonly presents a letter of intent or term sheet to the target or its owner, which serves as an outline for a deal but does not necessarily bind the parties to consummate the transaction; additional due diligence and the negotiation, drafting and signing of definitive documents comes next.
 The parties then obtain any needed regulatory and/or contractual third party approvals; followed by closing; and finally by post-closing tasks.
 This webinar will discusses all these steps from a macro perspective so that you can see the forest from the trees, but does not do a deep dive into any one of them.
 Think of this webinar as a road map or timeline for a typical deal.

-Peter Feinberg has more than 25 years’ experience representing primarily middle market companies in all aspects and many sectors of merger and acquisition transactions.
-Mr. Feinberg has successfully closed well… Read More
+Peter Feinberg has more than 25 years of experience representing primarily middle market companies in all aspects and many sectors of merger and acquisition transactions.
+Mr. Feinberg has successfully closed… Read More

-Aarthi Belani is a partner in the M&A practice in the Silicon Valley office of Jones Day.
+Aarthi Belani is a partner in the M&A practice in the Palo Alto office of Baker McKenzie.
 She focuses on M&A and venture deals in tech and life sciences.
 Prior… Read More

 David R. Lallouz is a partner in Tannenbaum Helpern's Corporate, Capital Formation and Securities Law practice where he advises clients on complex corporate transactions.
 For a decade and a half,… Read More